Emil-96/privacy_policies/projects/mobile/motodash/PRIVACY_POLICY.md

 The app stores only the user's preferences, such as the selected visibility of the components and other customization options.

-No information about the user is stored and no information is sent anywhere other than [specified](#map).
+No information about the user is stored and no information is sent anywhere other than specified above.

 ## Permissions